aspose-pdf-cloud/aspose-pdf-for-aws-sdk/README.md

 **Required**

-You need to specify the S3 bucket where input and output files will be stored.
-Changing this value might be necessary if you want to switch between different buckets for different environments.

-**OUTPUT_DIRECTORY**
+To store input and output files in an S3 bucket, you need to specify the correct AWS_BUCKET.
+Ensure that you configure your environment with the appropriate bucket name.
+If you work in different environments, you might need to change this value to switch between different buckets.
+By setting the correct bucket, you will ensure that your files are stored and retrieved efficiently, enabling smooth operations across various environments.

+**TEMP_OUTPUT_DIRECTORY**

 Path temp files during processing.

 **Default Value:** ./tempOutput/

-Specify the directory path for saving output files.
-You may want to customize the output directory based on your application's requirements or environment setup.
-Changing this value might be necessary if you need to store output files in a different location or organize them differently.
+Specify the directory path for temporarily saving output files.
+All files in this directory will be removed after the results are saved to S3.
+Customize the TEMP_OUTPUT_DIRECTORY based on your application's requirements or environment setup.
+Changing this value might be necessary if you need to store output files in a different location or organize them differently, ensuring efficient file management during processing.

-**WORK_DIRECTORY**

-Path to temp files during processing.

-**Default Value:** ./temp/

-Specify the directory path for temporary work files.
-You may want to customize the work directory based on your application's requirements or environment setup.
-Changing this value might be necessary if you need to store temporary files in a different location or organize them differently.

-**MAX_FILE_SIZE**
+**MAX_BATCH_SIZE**

 Max batch size.

 **Default Value:** 52428800

-Specify the maximum file size for batch processing in bytes.
-Adjusting the maximum file size can optimize batch processing performance and resource utilization.
-Changing this value might be necessary if you encounter performance issues with large files or want to limit resource usage.
+Specify the maximum total file size for batch processing in bytes.
+Adjusting the MAX_BATCH_SIZE can optimize batch processing performance and resource utilization.
+Change this value if you encounter performance issues with large files or need to limit resource usage, ensuring efficient and effective batch processing.

-**BATCH_MAX_FILES**
+**MAX_BATCH_FILES**

 Max files count in batch for processing.

 **Default Value:** 50

-Specify the default batch size for processing.
-Adjusting the batch size can optimize processing efficiency and resource usage.
-Changing this value might be necessary if you encounter performance issues with large batches or want to customize batch processing based on your workload.
+Specify the default number of files in a batch for processing.
+Adjusting the MAX_BATCH_FILES can optimize processing efficiency and resource usage.
+Change this value if you encounter performance issues with large batches or need to customize batch processing based on your workload, ensuring smooth and efficient batch processing.

-**FILE_SIZE_MAX**

-Max input file size.
+**MAX_INFLIGHT**

+Maximum number of tasks processed in parallel.

-**Default Value:** 52428800
+**Default Value:** 10

-Specify the maximum input file size in bytes.
-Limiting the input file size can prevent excessive resource consumption and ensure efficient processing.
-Changing this value might be necessary if you want to control resource usage or enforce file size restrictions.
+Define the maximum number of tasks that can be processed simultaneously.
+If the number of tasks exceeds this value, additional tasks will wait in the queue until resources become available.
+Adjusting the MAX_INFLIGHT setting helps manage resource utilization and can improve system stability and performance.
+Increase this value to allow more parallel processing if your system can handle the load, or decrease it if you need to limit concurrent processing to avoid overloading resources.

 **OMP_THREAD_LIMIT**